Northern India Birds and Wildlife

 Photography options – Very good

-Royal Bengal Tiger, Indian Leopard, Striped Hyena, Sambar deer, Spotted deer, Bluebull, Northern or Hanuman langur, Rhesus macaque, Golden jackal, Jungle cats, Sloth bear, Black buck, Indian Wild Boar, Chinkara, Common Palm Civets or Toddy cat, Five-striped Palm Squirrels, Indian Flying Fox, Indian Gerbilles, Indian Porcupines, Long-eared Hedgehogs, Small Indian or Grey Mongoose, Small Indian Civet, Gharial a thin-snouted crocodile, Gangetic River Dolphin, Marsh Crocodile and more.
+Besides the incredible list of birds possible on this tour, we will take the time to enjoy many other aspects of wildlife.
+India in general and the parks we will visit in particular are fantastic for mammals large and small, snakes and other reptiles.
+Here are some of the animals we hope to encounter: Bengal Tiger, Indian Leopard, Striped Hyena, Asian Elephant, Yellow-throated Marten, Munjak, Hog deer, Sambar deer, Spotted deer, Himalayan goral, Bluebull, Northern grey langur, Rhesus Macaque, Golden jackal, Jungle cat, Sloth bear, Black buck, Indian Wild Boar, Chinkara, Common Palm Civets or Toddy cat, Five-striped Palm Squirrels, Indian Flying Fox, Indian Gerbilles, Indian Porcupines, Long-eared Hedgehogs, Small Indian or Grey Mongoose, Small Indian Civet, Gharial a thin-snouted crocodile, Gangetic River Dolphin, Marsh Crocodile, Indian rock python and more.

 Click for our Full Program